 • Online communities allow children with niche interests to find like-minded peers.

-4. Problem-Solving and Important Thinking
+4. Problem-Solving and Critical Thinking

 • Video games and puzzles help kids develop cognitive skills.